-Configure your experiment objectives on the OBJECTIVES tab:
+Configure your experiment objectives in the Measurement and objectives section:

-Configure who and when to target on the TARGETING tab.
+Configure who and when to target on the Targeting and variants section.

 Who to target

-The Who section of the Targeting tab is used to select the visitors to whom you wish to target your variant.
+The Who section of the Targeting and variants section is used to select the visitors to whom you wish to target your variant.
 Enter a numeric value (in tenths of a percent) or use the slider to specify the percentage of your visitors to include in your experiment.

 When to target

-The When section of the Targeting tab determines where the experiment is shown.
+The When section of the Targeting and variants section determines where the experiment is shown.
 When is evaluated each time a user visits the experiment page.
 Use the rules to set where your experiment is seen.
 To create a targeting rule, click AND, then select a targeting rule type.